DongnutLa/newsletter_app/README.md

   - /admin -> Login for admin purposes
   - /files -> Upload files to Cloudinary
   - /topics -> Just read newsletters' topics
-- Asynchronous processes for Mailing and propagations using an internal Event-Driven Architecture
+- Asynchronous processes for Mailing and propagations using an internal Event-Driven Architecture.
+Emails are sent asynchronously despite they fail or not
 - Rendered HTML Template for emails with some editable extra info
 - Middlewares for authentication and file uploading
 - Repository pattern for comunicating with database
 - Hexagonal architecture for backend development
 - Container/View Pattern for frontend development, separating external services from internal bussiness logic
 - Dockerized both Frontend and Backend and using docker-compose
-- Unit tests for newsletter list and send methods
+- Unit tests for newsletter list and send methods; JWT service methods; and mailer service method

 ## Execution